kchens/kchens.github.io/pages/words/06_12_2014_The_Odin_Project_Members_Only.md

 * 	`user = User.find_by(email: params[:session][:email].downcase)`

-To create a link in a view -- one with the appropriate HTTP request -- `rake routes` to see the correct path:
+To create a link in a view -- one with the appropriate HTTP request -- `rake routes` to see the correct path (signout_path, here):

 *	`<%= link_to "Sign out", signout_path, method: "delete" %>`